joscha/play-authenticate/README.md

 ## Live demo
 You can find a live demo on [heroku](https://play-authenticate.herokuapp.com/ "Play Authenticate sample app") (usually outdated) and there are some screens on our [website](http://joscha.github.io/play-authenticate/).

+## Quickstart
+Clone the project, go to `samples/java/play-authenticate-usage` and run `sbt run` to see a sample application.
+There are only very few of the providers enabled, because for most of them, you need to add OAuth credentials which you can get at the various different providers.

 ## Features

 * Fully customizable and localizable controllers and views (e.g. Play Authenticate allows you to define your own controllers and views for every visual step of the signup and/or log in process)